The Tom and Jerry Show (2014 TV series): Production

 The Tom and Jerry Show was initially announced as a series of 26 episodes, each comprising two 11-minute segments, intended to air on Cartoon Network and remain faithful to the original theatrical shorts.
 The premiere, originally set for 2013, was delayed to April 9, 2014.

 From the second season, the show underwent a retooling of its art style and adjusted the segment length to 7 minutes to better align with the original MGM shorts.
 As a result, episodes feature three segments instead of two.

 Produced by Warner Bros.
-Animation and Renegade Animation, the series is presented in a 16:9 widescreen aspect ratio and animated using Adobe Flash.
+Animationand Renegade Animation. the series is presented in a 16:9 widescreen aspect ratio and animated by Renegade Animation, PiP Animation Services, Slap Happy Cartoons and Top Draw Animation (seasons 2–3 only) using Adobe Flash.
 The sound design was done by Rich Danhakl at Advantage Audio and composer Dan Blessinger.

 Broadcast

 The Tom and Jerry Show premiered on March 1, 2014, on Teletoon in Canada, and on April 9, 2014, on Cartoon Network in the United States.
 It subsequently premiered on Cartoon Network in Australia on May 5, 2014.
 In the United Kingdom and Ireland, the series began airing on Boomerang on April 12, 2014, and later on CITV starting in 2016.
 In India, it premiered on Cartoon Network on April 21, 2014, and was later rebroadcast with Hindi dialogue on November 14, 2020.
 In the United States, Boomerang began airing the series on January 5, 2015.
-In Japan, it was broadcast on NHK BS Premium under the title New Tom and Jerry Show.
 In Indonesia, it was broadcast on GTV beginning February 13, 2017, and on RCTI starting August 13, 2017.
 In China, it has aired on China Central Television.